jupyter-server/team-compass/docs/team/governance.rst

 -  **Red member.** You spend a large part of your time coordinating and promoting the Jupyter Server Project.
 You are expected to coordinate your actions with other red members so that the project presents a coherent position towards the outside.
-You are expected to prepare and attend the monthly team calls.
+You are expected to engage the weekly meetings, either synchronously or asynchronously, semi-regularly.
 -  **Blue member.** This is where the journey of a new team member starts.
    You spend a large
    part of your time facilitating contributions from others to the